 Other features are a tilt-compensated compass, barometric altimeter, and GPS and GLONASS satellite access.
 A track manager also allows explorers to start and stop recording track logs to navigate waypoints and routes.
 Just keep mind that all of the perks of this device do come at a cost, as this option is one of the most expensive selections on our list.

 Best for Water Navigation: Garmin eTrex 10 Worldwide Handheld GPS Navigator

-Bells and whistles are nice, but if you’re a novice or prefer a simple interface, you’ll want to grab the Garmin eTrex 10 GPS.
-At under $100, it includes everything that you would need on a hike or during a fishing trip.
-One of the best features about this device is its waterproof design, which meets IPX7 standards — that’s to say, you can submerge it in one meter of water for up to 30 minutes.
+Bells and whistles are nice, but if you’re a novice or prefer a simple interface, you’ll want to grab the Garmin eTrex 10 GPS — it includes everything that you would need on a hike or during a fishing trip.
+One of the best features about this device is its waterproof design, which meets IPX7 standards, so you can even submerge it in one meter of water for up to 30 minutes.
 Without a doubt, it will resist damage from splashes and rain.

 Besides its waterproofness, the eTrex 10 is also intuitive to use.
 You can view the monochrome display under bright sunlight and operate it with one hand.
 The eTrex 10 features a worldwide base map that lets you know where you are and where you’re going.
 It has a highly sensitive GPS receiver that allows it to locate your position quickly even under heavy cover or in deep canyons.
 It displays geocache location, terrain, difficulty, and descriptions.
 Its battery life isn’t the longest out there, but it’s good for its price — you get up to 25 hours of use.

 Best for Messaging: DeLorme inReach SE Satellite Tracker